Nwoye-Ezekiel/word-dash/README.md

-contains amazing features that let you customize the game to your liking, such as the ability to choose or make your own timer, create custom texts, and it also provides an analysis of your typing skills, including your words per minute (WPM).
+contains amazing features that let you customize the game to your liking, such as the ability to choose or make your own timer, create custom texts, and it also provides an analysis of your typing skills, which includes your words per minute (WPM) and accuracy.
 The timer begins counting down immediately the game begins, and if you are unable to finish typing before the timer expires, the game ends and you lose points.
 I hope you like it!